 Smaller and sweeter than the grocery store variety, water-loving alpine strawberries thrive in small containers.
 Plant these delicious fruits in early spring and you'll have a rich harvest to use in pies, jams, cocktails and more come summertime.

 Get Growing: How to Grow Strawberries in Containers

 Boozy Berry Lemonade 00:53

 Take spiked lemonade to the next level with this fruity concoction.

 Combine summer's favorite fruits — blackberries and strawberries — with whiskey and tart lemonade for a not-too-sweet sip that tastes like summer in a glass.

 Nothing is quite as delicious as a homegrown cucumber.
 And lucky for us, these crisp, juicy fruits grow easily in containers.
 Sow seed in early spring for indoor crops and mid-spring for outdoor crops.

-Get Growing: Guide to Growing Cucumbers Indoors and Out
+Get Growing: Guide to Growing Cucumbers

 Sip This: Cucumber-Mint Rickey

 Once your cucumbers are ripe and ready for picking, slice one up to make this crisp, garden-fresh version of a classic Gin Rickey.